madcodemonkey/Azure.Search/CustomMongoDbIndexer/README.md

 # Running
 1. **IndexerHelper**.
 Start the IndexerHelper Azure Function first.
 1. **IndexerHelper**.
-Using the postman collection (in same directory as the IndexHelperApp.sln file) or a browser, hit the Index-Creator GET endpoint in the IndexManipulationFunction.cs.
+Using the postman collection (at the root of the repository) or a browser, hit the Index-Creator GET endpoint in the IndexManipulationFunction.cs.
 This will create the index in Azure Cognitive Search.
 1. **WorkerServiceMongoIndexer**.
 Start the WorkerServiceMongoIndexer.
 This will begin monitoring the change stream of the specified database
 1. **IndexerHelper**.
 You can now use the postman collection (in same directory as the IndexHelperApp.sln file) to perform CRUD actions against the MongoDB.
    - The Mongo-Create endpoint will create MongoDB records.